zenml-io/zenml/README.md

 </div>

 ## Why?
 ZenML is built for ML practitioners who are ramping up their ML workflows towards production.
-We built ZenML because we could not find an easy framework that translates the patterns observed in the research phase with Jupyter notebooks into a production-ready ML enviornment.
+We built ZenML because we could not find an easy framework that translates the patterns observed in the research phase with Jupyter notebooks into a production-ready ML environment.
 Here is what's hard to replicate in production:

 * It's hard to **version** data, code, configuration, and models.
 * It's difficult to **reproduce** experiments across environments.
 * There is no **gold-standard** to organize ML code and manage technical debt as complexity grows.
-* It's a struggle to **estabilish a reliable link** between trainings and deployments.
+* It's a struggle to **establish a reliable link** between training and deployment.
 * It's arduous to **track** metadata and artifacts that are produced.

-ZenML is not here replace the great tools that solve the individual problems above.
+ZenML is not here to replace the great tools that solve the individual problems above.
 Rather, it uses them as [integrations](https://docs.zenml.io/benefits/integrations.html) to expose a coherent, simple path to getting any ML model in production.

 ## What is ZenML?
 **ZenML** is an extensible, open-source MLOps framework for creating production-ready Machine Learning pipelines - in a simple way.
-The key features of ZenML are:

-* Guaranteed reproducibility of your training experiments.
-Your pipelines are versioned from data to model, experiments automatically tracked and all pipeline configs are declarative by default.
-* Guaranteed comparability between experiments.
-* Ability to quickly switch between local and cloud environments (e.g. Kubernetes, Apache Beam).
-* Built-in and extensible abstractions for all MLOps needs - from distributed processing on large datasets to Cloud-integrations and model serving backends.
-* Pre-built helpers to compare and visualize input parameters as well as pipeline results (e.g. Tensorboard, TFMA, TFDV).
-* Cached pipeline states for faster experiment iterations.
+A user of ZenML is asked to break down their ML development into individual [Steps](https://docs.zenml.io/steps/what-is-a-step.html), each representing an individual task in the ML development process.
+A sequence of  steps put together is a [Pipeline](https://docs.zenml.io/pipelines/what-is-a-pipeline.html).
+Each pipeline contains a [Datasource](https://docs.zenml.io/datasources/what-is-a-datasource.html), which represents a snapshot of a versioned dataset in time.
+Lastly, every pipeline (and indeed almost every step) can run in [Backends](https://docs.zenml.io/backends/what-is-a-backend.html), that specify how and where a step is executed.

+By developing in pipelines, ML practitioners give themselves a platform to transition from research to production from the very beginning, and are also helped in the research phase by the powerful automations introduced by ZenML.

 ## Quickstart
-The quickest way to get started is to The dataset used is the [Pima Indians Diabetes Dataset](https://storage.googleapis.com/zenml_quickstart/diabetes.csv) (originally from the National Institute of Diabetes and Digestive and Kidney Diseases)
+The quickest way to get started is to create a simple pipeline.
+The dataset used here is the [Pima Indians Diabetes Dataset](https://storage.googleapis.com/zenml_quickstart/diabetes.csv) (originally from the National Institute of Diabetes and Digestive and Kidney Diseases)

 #### Step 0: Installation